raulfc2000/raulfc2000/README.md

 - 👀 I’m interested in learning more about **Backend** and **Mobile Apps Development.**

-- 🌱 I’m currently studying Higher Education, specifically Multiplatfrom App Development (last year).
+- 🌱 I’ve just ended my studies in Higher Education, specifically Multiplatfrom App Development.

 - 💞️ I’m looking to collaborate on projects that can make me learn more and grow as a developer.